jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

 * what is the same?
 * what is different?

 The difference helps me know what to change to get what I want.
-I do this with the :ref:`assertEqual method<another way to test if two things are Equal>`, which takes 2 inputs and checks if they are the same
+I use :ref:`assertions<what is an assertion?>` to test if the result of a :ref:`call to a function with input<functions that take input>` is the same as my expectation.

 .. code-block:: python

-  self.assertEqual(reality, my_expectation)
+  assert reality == my_expectation

 where

 * ``reality`` is what happens when I do something with code
 * ``my_expectation`` is what I think will happen when I do something with code

-The exercises in this chapter show how I can pass :ref:`input data<data structures>` from a test to a :ref:`function<what is a function?>` in a :ref:`module<what is a module?>`.
+The exercises in this chapter show how I can pass :ref:`objects<what is a class?>` to a :ref:`function<what is a function?>` and use it to make a string_ (anything in :ref:`quotes`).
+It will also show :ref:`another way to organize tests`.

 ----